Tavis7/bootdev-gator/README.md

 If a feed is already added, you will need to follow it instead with `bootdev-gator follow <url>`.

+Run `bootdev-gator agg 1m` in the background to refresh one feed per minute.

 List the latest items from the feeds you follow with `bootdev-gator browse
 <limit>`.

 Viewing the content is not supported.
 You will need to open the listed URL in a browser for that.

+# TODO (realistically maybe never)

+- Command to set up config file automatically
+- Command to test database connection
+- Command to run database migrations
+- Default agg delay to something nice, like 10m
+- Refresh the stalest n feeds every <delay> instead of only the single stalest